 Natural estrogen and progesterone are crucial to reproduction.
 Lab-made weaker versions of them prevent pregnancy rather than support it.
 Pills either contain just synthetic progesterone called a progestin or a combination of a progestin and synthetic estrogen.

-There are several synthetic estrogens used in medication but only two are used in birth pills.
-The most common is ethinyl estradiol.
+There are several synthetic estrogen used in medication but only two are used in birth pills.
+The most common is estradiol.
 Estradiol valerate, sold as brands Dienogest, Natazia and Qlaira is an expensive birth control pill not available as a generic.
-It is also prescribed to treat endometriosis.

 There are four progestins used in birth control pills